Powerful yet natural-looking results that leave you looking refreshed rather than redesigned.

 - Dermal fillers.

-The eyelid drooping occurs when some of the injected product moves away from its intended location; therefore, to help prevent this complication, patients must avoid rubbing and touching their treated areas for at least 12 hours following their injection session.
-In addition, lying down too soon after the session can also result in product migration.
+The eyelid drooping occurs when some of the injected product moves away from its intended location.
+To help prevent this complication, you must avoid rubbing and touching your treated areas for at least 12 hours following their injection session.
+Lying down too soon after the session can also result in product migration.